 Buttons and Controls

-On the right of your brewer is the front control panel buttons: On/off, Clean, 1-4 (cup settings) Hr/Min clock settings.
+On the right of your brewer are the front control panel buttons: On/off, Clean, 1-4 (cup settings) Hr/Min clock settings.
 The digital clock is backlit as you can see.

 Using the function dial set to Clock you can select the correct time, by setting the dial to Program you can select your brew-start time of choice.
 Then to keep this same time for the next day you can switch the dial to “Auto On” with a push of the On/Off button.